 - Approximately $25 million in taxes and fees will be paid to Hardee County.

-- In addition, a 2008 Development Agreement between Mosaic and Hardee County was created under the authority of Florida Statute Chapter 163 in which Mosaic will contribute $42 million to Hardee County over the next 10 years.
+- In addition, a 2008 Development Agreement between Mosaic and Hardee County was created under the authority of Florida Statute Chapter 163 in which Mosaic will contribute $42 million to Hardee County over the 10 years following the commencement of mining operations.
 It encourages the development of infrastructure projects, alternative water supply solutions, alternative energy research, tourism/visitor development and other catalyst projects.

-- 3,344 acres will not be disturbed by mining activities, consisting of:
+- Approximately 28%, of which 17% is wetlands, will not be disturbed by mining activities, consisting of:

 - 1,877 acres of existing wetlands (1,422 acres under ACOE jurisdiction)